 When Mandela was 16, it was time for him to partake in the traditional African circumcision ritual to mark his entrance into manhood.
 The ceremony of circumcision was not just a surgical procedure, but an elaborate ritual in preparation for manhood.
 In African tradition, an uncircumcised man cannot inherit his father's wealth, marry or officiate at tribal rituals.
 Mandela participated in the ceremony with 25 other boys.
 He welcomed the opportunity to partake in his people's customs and felt ready to make the transition from boyhood to manhood.
 His mood shifted during the proceedings, however, when Chief Meligqili, the main speaker at the ceremony, spoke sadly of the young men, explaining that they were enslaved in their own country.
 Because their land was controlled by white men, they would never have the power to govern themselves, the chief said.
 He went on to lament that the promise of the young men would be squandered as they struggled to make a living and perform mindless chores for white men.
 Mandela would later say that while the chief's words didn't make total sense to him at the time, they would eventually formulate his resolve for an independent South Africa.

 In 1939, Mandela enrolled at the University College of Fort Hare, the only residential center of higher learning for blacks in South Africa at the time.
-Fort Hare was considered Africa's equivalent of Oxford or Harvard, drawing scholars from all parts of sub-Sahara Africa.
-In his first year at the university, Mandela took the required courses, but focused on Roman Dutch law to prepare for a career in civil service as an interpreter or clerk—regarded as the best profession a black man could obtain at the time.
+Fort Hare was considered Africa's equivalent of the University of Oxford or Harvard University, drawing scholars from all parts of sub-Sahara Africa.
+In his first year at the university, Mandela took the required courses, but focused on Roman Dutch law to prepare for a career in civil service as an interpreter or clerk—regarded as the best profession that a black man could obtain at the time.

-A few weeks after Nelson Mandela's return home, Regent Jongintaba announced that he had arranged a marriage for his adopted son.
+A few weeks after Mandela returned home, Regent Jongintaba announced that he had arranged a marriage for his adopted son.
 The regent wanted to make sure that Mandela's life was properly planned, and the arrangement was within his right, as tribal custom dictated.
-Shocked by the news, feeling trapped and believing he had no other option, Mandela ran away from home.
+Shocked by the news, feeling trapped and believing that he had no other option than to follow this recent order, Mandela ran away from home.
 He settled in Johannesburg, where he worked a variety of jobs, including as a guard and a clerk, while completing his bachelor's degree via correspondence courses.
 He then enrolled at the University of Witwatersrand in Johannesburg to study law.

 Mandela soon became actively involved in the anti-apartheid movement, joining the African National Congress in 1942.
 Within the ANC, a small group of young Africans banded together, calling themselves the African National Congress Youth League.
 Their goal was to transform the ANC into a mass grassroots movement, deriving strength from millions of rural peasants and working people who had no voice under the current regime.
 Specifically, the group believed that the ANC's old tactics of polite petitioning were ineffective.
 In 1949, the ANC officially adopted the Youth League's methods of boycott, strike, civil disobedience and non-cooperation, with policy goals of full citizenship, redistribution of land, trade union rights, and free and compulsory education for all children.